 (11) for physician assistants not delegated prescribing authority, administering legend drugs and medical devices following prospective review for each patient by and upon direction of the supervising physician;

-(12) functioning as an emergency medical technician with permission of the ambulance service and in compliance with section 144E.127, and ambulance service rules adopted by the commissioner of health;
+(12) functioning as an emergency medical technician with permission of the ambulance service and in compliance with section 144E.16, subdivision 2, paragraph (c), and ambulance service rules adopted by the commissioner of health; and

-(13) initiating evaluation and treatment procedures essential to providing an appropriate response to emergency situations; and
+(13) initiating evaluation and treatment procedures essential to providing an appropriate response to emergency situations.

 Orders of physician assistants shall be considered the orders of their supervising physicians in all practice-related activities, including, but not limited to, the ordering of diagnostic, therapeutic, and other medical services.

 Physician assistants may render services in a setting geographically remote from the supervising physician.